UsithaDJay/RPAL_Interpreter/README.md

 ##### Scanner + Parser + Control-Stack Execution Machine == Interpeter!

-How to use this RPAL Intepreter:
+How to use this RPAL Intepreter: (Two methods)

-* First Compile the java files in src package
-  (If you are currently in the root directory you need to change your directory to "src" to compile its java files)
-  <pre>cd src</pre>
-  Now compile
-  <pre>javac -d ../ rpal20.java</pre>
-  (Compiled class files will be created in root directory if there are no erros in java files)

-* Then change directory to root directory
-  <pre>cd ../ </pre>
+* *Method 1*

+  Run the Makefile in the root directory
+  <pre>make</pre>
-* After compiling and Assuming you are currently in the root directory, run rpal20 file giving rpal program file name as below
+  Then run rpal20 file giving rpal program file name as below(being in the root directory)
   ```sh
   java rpal20 <filename>
   ```